 - Everything instants.
 “Now commerce” – users push the buy button and expect delivery the next day/immediately—intolerance for waiting times.

 - Screen time.
 Studies show that the global average is that users spend 6 hours/day screen time—that’s a quarter/year on average.
 Users spend this time connected and exposed to brands.
 Compare this to the time spent in physical stores and the exposure you get for brands there – online speeds up the number of impressions.

 14% of global sales happen through online channels; see below for industry-specific numbers.
 We expect global sales through online channels to grow another 50% until 2023.

 50% of all transactions in online sales travels across borders.
 Users search for info all over the world.
 A consequent story is fundamentally important across country borders.

-Challenges for brands
+2. Challenges for brands

 We do audits every single day and have a lot of data.
-We know that as much as 40% of SKU’s have shown to go missing online.
-Not all the time, not for life, but if your hero product disappears from the shelf for three days around Black Friday you will miss out on a lot of sales.
+We know that as much as 40% of SKUs have shown to go missing online.
+Not all the time, not for life, but if your hero product disappears from the shelf for three days around Black Friday, you will miss out on a lot of sales.
 Plus, you risk losing this client for life.

-Users start with search on a website.
+Users start with a search on a website.
 7/10 consumers search for products.
-They also turn to Amazon in a bigger extent than Google.
+They also turn to Amazon to a bigger extent than Google.
 Amazon is becoming the portal for product information.
-It’s fundamentally important to have accurate information on these websites.
+It’s essential to have accurate information on these websites.